varachit/Star-Wars-API/README.md

 ## Note
 Greeting Mr. Morrison, I'm Varachit Wirunpat.
 This is my first REST API Django Project.
-The reason for choosing Django is that I would like to try something new and challenging as to display my fast-learning skill as well as to adapt the existing knowledge with the new framework.
+The reason for choosing Django is that I would like to try something new and challenging as to display my fast-learning skill as well as to adapt the existing knowledge with the new framework and tech stack.
+Can't wait to meet with you again soon.
 Thank you for visiting and have a great day!

 ## Technology
 ### Frontend